GadzAero/ros2_DUAV/README.md

 🛠 <em>Note: ChatGPT was used to help streamline the documentation process.</em>

+🛠 <em>Main developper: Stépane Binon</em> do not hesitate to take contact with me throught LinkedIn (https://www.linkedin.com/in/st%C3%A9pane-binon-a204691a1/?locale=en_US) if needed 😉

 ## What Can You Reuse From This Repository?

 Hello dear reader,